What is Grease?

 First and foremost, you can use grease as a sealant.
 This proves incredibly useful to minimize leakage and keep contaminants out.
 It has a high cohesive strength, which acts as a sealant to prevent leaks of lubricant as well as to prevent the entry of foreign materials and corrosive contaminants.
 Additionally, it can extend the life of deteriorating seals by aiding in keeping them effective.

 Another major benefit of grease is how it suspends solid lubricants.
-Graphite and molybdenum disulfide (moly) is finely ground solid lubricants.
+Graphite and molybdenum disulfide (moly) are finely ground solid lubricants.
 For high temperatures or high-pressure applications, they are mixed with it.
 Solid lubricants will settle out of oils, while grease will hold the solid lubricants in suspension.

 What is Grease in Terms of Viscosity?